AaronKurian/AaronKurian/README.md

-- 🔭 I’m currently working on  Web Development and AI
+- 🔭 I’m currently working on Software Development and AI
 <!---
 - 🌱
 --->